DesignedOBAI/DoBA/README.md

 ## 📄 License

-This project is licensed under the "Other" license.
+This project is licensed under the "Apache 2.0" license.
 See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments